paysuper/paysuper-docs/CONTRIBUTING.md

-# Contributing to PaySuper
+# Contributing to Unlimint Game Services

-Thank you for your interest in contributing to PaySuper!
+Thank you for your interest in contributing to Unlimint Game Services!
 We welcome everybody who wants to contribute healthily and constructively.
-To help us create a safe and positive community experience for all, we require all participants to adhere to [PaySuper Code of Conduct](https://github.com/paysuper/code-of-conduct/blob/master/README.md).
+To help us create a safe and positive community experience for all, we require all participants to adhere to [Unlimint Game Services Code of Conduct](https://github.com/paysuper/code-of-conduct/blob/master/README.md).

-This document guides you through the process of contributing to PaySuper overall and to this particular repository.
+This document guides you through the process of contributing to Unlimint Game Services overall and to this particular repository.

 If you find this project useful then please put a ⭐️ on it.
 It means a lot to us.

 ## Become a contributor

-You can contribute to PaySuper in several ways.
+You can contribute to Unlimint Game Services in several ways.
 Here are some examples:

 - Report bugs.
 - Contribute to the codebase.